petitnau/algorand-vaults/README.md

 ==
 bz not_finalize

+// check if the application call has a NoOp oncompletion txn OnCompletion int NoOp
+==
+bz not_finalize

+// Check if the call has 1 argument ("finalize") txn NumAppArgs int 1
+==
+bz not_finalize

+txna ApplicationArgs 0
+byte "finalize"
+==
+bz not_finalize

 // check if the withdrawal wait time has passed since the withdraw request global Round byte "request_time"